Remove Yellow Sweat Stains

 What works best on hats

-For hats, start by scrubbing the sweat line with water and a little dish soap.
-Then soak the hat overnight in the hottest water it can safely handle with powdered oxygen bleach.
-Do not machine wash a hat if it can lose its shape or damage the brim.
+For hats, start by scrubbing the sweat band with water and a little dish soap to remove the oils.
+Then soak the hat overnight in the hottest water it can handle with powdered oxygen bleach.
+Do not machine wash a hat if you want to protect the brim and shape.

 Common mistakes to avoid